mehtabhavin10/insurance_fraud_detection/README.md

 - **Generalized to All Providers** : This feature aims to provide generalized services to all the companies and not limited to specific company.
 - **Visualization of Data** : This feature aims to provide graphical analysis of the data based on its various parameters that are understandable to the user.
 - **Prediction with different Algorithms** :- This feature aims to provide the best possible prediction for a particular claim by using various available supervised learning algorithms.
+- **Responsive UI** :- This feature aims to provide responsive user interface which enhances user experience and can be accessed from any device.
+- **Scalability** :- This feature allows other developers or company's to use the system in order to develop more advanced system for specific domain of insurance.